 The development of Wedgwood’s first business district began with J.W.
 (Joe) Shauer, an enterprising businessman who moved his family from Greenwood to Wedgwood in 1920.
-Mr. Shauer (pronounced shower) paid $1,000 for an acre of property on the west side of 35th Ave NE between NE 85th and 86th Streets.
+Mr. Shauer (pronounced shower) paid $1,000 for an acre of property on the west side of 35th Ave NE between NE 85th to 86th Streets.
 On the corner of NE 86th Street, the site now occupied by Wells Fargo Bank, the Shauers built a one-room house with a screened porch on one side.
 The house was truly “out in the country,” as it was without running water or electricity; electricity wasn’t brought that far out on 35th Ave NE until 1923.

-The good times of the 1920’s came to a screeching halt with the stock market crash of October 31, 1929.
+The good times of the 1920s came to a screeching halt with the stock market crash of October 31, 1929.
 Fear over economic conditions caused people to stop spending money, which in turn caused industries to lay off workers because of the business downturn.
 Large numbers of unemployed people made the economy even worse, and by 1931 things were at a standstill.
 The lessees of the Shauer’s grocery store in Wedgwood couldn’t make a go of it because business had dropped.

 In 1933 the ban on the sale of alcoholic beverages, called Prohibition, was repealed and Mr. Shauer converted his garage/feed store into a café and beer parlor, decked out with tables covered with blue-and-white checked cloths.
-Although the repeal of Prohibition had to be ratified state by state before hard liquor could be sold, as of April 1933 Congress permitted sales of a watery three-two beer, so called because it contained only 3.2 percent alcohol.
+Although the repeal of Prohibition had to be ratified state-by-state before hard liquor could be sold, as of April 1933 Congress permitted sales of a watery three-two beer, so called because it contained only 3.2 percent alcohol.
 Mr. Shauer didn’t want to run the beer parlor himself, so he leased out this business to a German immigrant, Charlie Hofsvang.

-Meanwhile, the Shauers were growing weary of the 15-hour work days at their grocery store.
-Mr. Shauer was also alarmed about the plan to build a new campus for Seattle University on a neighboring tract of land, Mr. Thorpe’s ginseng farm, which had been sold to the Jesuits in early October, 1929.
+Meanwhile, the Shauers were growing weary of the fifteen-hour work days at their grocery store.
+Mr. Shauer was also alarmed about the plan to build a new campus for Seattle University on a neighboring tract of land, Mr. Thorpe’s ginseng farm, which had been sold to the Jesuits in early October 1929.
 Mr. Shauer believed his businesses were dependent upon customers drawn from a residential neighborhood, and that being located next to a Catholic seminary would not be a successful business environment.
 The Shauers decided to sell it all — their house, land and businesses — and look for opportunities elsewhere.
 They could not have foreseen that the proposed Catholic university campus would never be built.
-Instead, Albert Balch bought the Jesuit’s land in 1940 and developed it into the original Wedgwood housing tract, bordered by 30th to 35th Avenues NE and NE 80th to 85th Streets.
+Instead, Albert Balch bought the Jesuit’s land in 1940 and developed it into the original Wedgwood housing tract, bounded by 30th to 35th Avenues NE and NE 80th to 85th Streets.

-A later owner of Mr. Shauer’s property, Henry R. Hansen, built the commercial building that exists today at 8507 35th Ave NE.
+A later owner of Mr. Shauer’s property, Henry R. Hansen, built the commercial building that exists today at 8507 35th Ave NE and includes All That Dance and the Wedgwood Ale House.
 One of Mr. Hansen’s first tenants was McVicar Hardware, which operated from 1946 to 1986 in the space now occupied by All That Dance.
 The old Hansen’s Tavern was torn down and a new Wedgwood Tavern, the present-day Wedgwood Ale House at 8515 35th Ave NE, was enclosed in the north end of the new business building.